Family / Your guide to visiting the Saint Louis Zoo

 Seasonal Attractions

-The can’t-miss Sea Lion Show begins spring training March 13, 2023, and runs through the fall.
+The can’t-miss Sea Lion Show begins in the spring season and runs through the fall.
 During the show, trainers explain the animal’s behavior, positive-reinforcement training, and animal facts.
 You’ll even see the sea lions perform Olympic-style dives, tricks, and more.
 Check the zoo’s website for schedule details, as they change seasonally.

 Have a little dino-lover on your hands?
-Then you absolutely don’t want to miss the Emerson Dinoroarus, open March 17–November 5, 2023.
+Then you absolutely don’t want to miss the Emerson Dinoroarus, open March 15–May 27, 2024.
 The exhibit features 14 groupings of animatronic and stationary dinosaurs, including a life-sized triceratops, a 12-foot-tall tyrannosaurus rex, and an 18-foot tall brachiosaurus.
 The area also features a digging space, a magnetic wall where kids can build their own prehistoric creatures, and a dino-themed playground.

-From April 7–October 31, 2023, be sure to stop by to see the Stingrays at Caribbean Cove presented by SSM Health.
+Starting in the spring season, be sure to stop by to see the Stingrays at Caribbean Cove presented by SSM Health.
 Here, you can see stingrays and bamboo sharks up close, and you can pet the stingrays as they swim by.
-You can even purchase a cup of stingray food for $1 and give them some treats.
+You can even purchase a cup of stingray food and give them some treats.

 Courtesy of the Saint Louis Zoo / Ray Meibaum